 The fast-changing economic cycle results in more companies needing the ability and agility to move and react quickly, in the form of ad-hoc spaces for example.
 Technology is quintessential in this equation.
 Corporations and developers will need to go beyond collecting data; they need to make sense of this information to better understand their customers and enhance user experiences.

-Can you give us a taste of what our workplace would look like?
-Will there be a greater blend of cafes and offices?
+Can you give us a taste of what our

 Good coffee is important to me, at least!